bkg2018/Bluety/docs/05-Assembling Blink'n Switch.md

 - 16 yellow for output ports
 - you can reverse colors if you like
 - 8 blues pour the control port
-- if you prefer having replaceable LEDs, you can solder 2-position sockets instead of LEDs and gthen insert LEDs in the sockets but having the LEDs all at the same depth and well aligned on the front panel will be substantially more difficult.
-This is left to your appreciation: the kit and instructions do not include this option or sockets.
+- if you prefer having replaceable LEDs, you can solder 2-position sockets instead of LEDs and then insert LEDs in the sockets but having the LEDs all at the same depth and well aligned on the front panel will be substantially more difficult.
+This is left to your appreciation.

 | Step  | Description                                                  |                                                  |
 | ----- | ------------------------------------------------------------ | -----------------------------------------------------------: |